-With the development of deep learning across industries and disciplines, the applications of deep learning models in real-world scenes require a high degree of robustness, interpretability and transparency.
-Unfortunately, the black-box properties of deep neural networks is still not fully explainable, and many machine decisions are still poorly understood \cite{tjoa2020survey}.
-In recent years, causal interpretability has received more and more attention.
+With the development of deep learning across industries and disciplines, the applications of deep learning models in real-world scenes require a high degree of robustness, interpretability, and transparency.
+Unfortunately, the black-box properties of deep neural networks are still not fully explainable, and many machine decisions are still poorly understood \cite{tjoa2020survey}.
+In recent years, causal interpretability has received increasing attention.
 These works \cite{parafita2019explaining, narendra2018explaining, harradon2018causal, chattopadhyay2019neural,moraffah2020causal,o2020generative,lin2021generative} have made progress in explainable artificial intelligence based on causal interpretability.
-For example, in the current COVID-19 pandemic, where causal mediation analysis helps disentangle different effects contributing toward case fatality rates when an example of Simpson's paradox was observed \cite{von2021simpson}.
+For example, in the current COVID-19 pandemic, causal mediation analysis helps disentangle different effects contributing to case fatality rates when an example of Simpson's paradox was observed \cite{von2021simpson}.
 Learning the best treatment rules for each patient is one of the promising goals of applying explainable treatment effect estimation methods in the medical field.
 Since the effects of different available drugs can be estimated and explainable, doctors can prescribe better drugs accordingly.